Vyral/scott-hoffman/_posts/2021-11-04-understanding-the-different-listing-statuses.md

 {% include pullquote.html %}

 **2\.
 Sell then buy.** You won't have two mortgages to worry about and you'll know exactly how much equity can go towards your down payment.
-However, you'll have to find somewhere to live temporarily or arrange a lease back from the buyer.
+However, you'll have to find somewhere to live temporarily, or arrange a leaseback from the buyer.

 **3\.
 Buy and sell simultaneously.** This route requires a lot of pre-planning and flexibility.
 We ask our clients to complete inspections and repairs upfront so that we can quickly arrange a sale.